Arizona’s Unit 24b is a brutal, nasty place.

 DID SOMEONE GIVE IT TO YOU FOR FREE?
 No, I bought these binoculars with my own money.
 This post does contain affiliate links, however, which do provide a small kickback to us if you purchase through them at no additional cost to you.

-And that is a shame because closed bridge systems also have an incredible advantage to those who glass from a tripod.
+And that is a shame because open bridge systems also have an incredible advantage to those who glass from a tripod.
 When a tripod adapter is attached to a pair of binoculars, it (generally speaking) screws in at the bridge.
-In open bridge systems, this single bridge is centrally located, which means that the stalk of the tripod will be directly in line with the center of the binoculars, with the eye pieces fairly close behind.
-On the other hand, in closed bridge systems the attachment point is on the front bridge, which has the effect of moving the eyepieces back toward you, the user.
+In closed bridge systems, this single bridge is centrally located, which means that the stalk of the tripod will be directly in line with the center of the binoculars, with the eye pieces fairly close behind.
+On the other hand, in open bridge systems the attachment point is on the front bridge, which has the effect of moving the eyepieces back toward you, the user.
 This means less leaning forward and more breathing room between your face and the tripod stalk, both huge positives when you are going to be glassing all day.

 Onto the glass itself, the Talon HDs are better than anything in this price range has any business being.
 They are very sharp in the center with a reasonably large sweet spot and spotless color rendition.
 I have not not noticed any chromatic aberrations to speak of.
 As you would expect, the tubes are argon purged, the glass is high dispersion, and the lenses are fully coated.